What Are Iran's Options In The Standoff With The U.S.?

 What are Iran's options?

-Iran's Islamic Revolutionary Guard Corps has the capacity to act, though Tehran denies Washington's assertion that it was IRGC was behind recent attacks on cargo ships in the Gulf.
-In April, the State Department designated the Revolutionary Guard a "foreign terrorist organization."
+Iran's Revolutionary Guard has the capacity to act, though Tehran denies Washington's assertion that the Revolutionary Guard was behind recent attacks on cargo ships in the Persian Gulf.
+In April, the State Department designated the Revolutionary Guard a foreign terrorist organization.

 Iran has proxy allies in the region, such as the Hezbollah militia in Lebanon and militias in Yemen, Syria and Iraq.
 Tehran has threatened to retaliate against any action against it by the U.S. or its allies in the region.

-After America's exit in May 2018, Iran could also pull out of the nuclear deal, something the remaining signatories — which include European countries, Russia and China — want to avoid.
+After the U.S. exit from the nuclear deal in May 2018, Iran could also pull out of it, something the remaining signatories — which include European countries, Russia and China — want to avoid.

-Then there is President Trump's stated desire for talks with Iran.
+Then there is Trump's stated desire for talks with Iran.
 U.S. officials say they believe sufficient pressure will bring Iran back to the table.
-But so far, Iran's supreme leader has refused new talks with the U.S. and Iranian government officials also say they will not negotiate under the current conditions.
+But so far, Iran's supreme leader has refused new talks with the U.S., and Iranian government officials also say they will not negotiate under the current conditions.

 In an interview with NPR last week, Iran's ambassador to the United Nations, Majid Takht Ravanchi, said, "You cannot negotiate with somebody who has a knife in his hand putting the knife under your throat."